 Pro tip: The main goal of trading naked put options is to collect the option premium as income, so you don’t want to employ this strategy if you think the stock’s price is trending downward.

 It’s a different scenario if the underlying stock price falls below $90.
 In theory, the price could go all the way to zero and you would be obligated to buy 100 shares of XYZ at the strike price of $90.

-As we mentioned, put options can be a way to improve your earnings during a down market (or even during a single security’s downturn).
+As mentioned, put options can be a way to improve your earnings during a down market (or even during a single security’s downturn).
 But options trading isn’t for beginner investors.
-Sure, it can provide flexibility, opportunities, and a level of risk reduction, but options trading itself is not risk free.
+Sure, it can provide flexibility, opportunities and a certain level of risk reduction, but options trading itself is not risk free.

 Time decay is one risk.
 Each day, the value of your option is decayed by time.
 In other words, the closer your contract gets to its expiration date, the less time there is for the security to move in one direction or the other.

 Pro tip: One strategy to mitigate time decay is to use longer options contracts of three to six months or sell your contract the closer you get to the expiration date.